The Golden Tweet of Germany

 The main train station in München Hauptbahnhof. where you can catch the high speed InterCityExpress and EuroCity trains to most parts of Germany, as well as Austria, Switzerland, France and Italy.

-Take in all Munich has to offer with our Munich City Sightseeing Tour, a hop-on/hop-off journey through the city.
 With a beer in your belly and the Christmas spirit in your heart, Munich is a destination to make any traveler's dreams come true.
 This could be your happily ever after.

 Contributed by: Kathryn, who works with our web department, has traveled extensively throughout Europe – utilizing all forms of public transportation!